 The Cyber Crime Division was established in 2000, to investigate the sexual exploitation of children online and to provide assistance to Mississippi's law enforcement agencies on criminal use of technology.
 Since that time, the Division has expanded its role to also address major fraud, data theft, and cyber security.

-The Division is made up of a team of prosecutors, investigators, digital forensic examiners, analysts, and administrative staff.
+The Division is made up of a team of investigators, digital forensic examiners, analysts, and administrative staff.
 The Attorney General's Office is the host agency for the state's Internet Crimes Against Children (I.C.A.C.)
 Task Force, comprising more than 80 law enforcement officers from across the state to address threats to Mississippi's children.
 The Attorney General's Cyber Crime investigators also represent the agency in task force roles for the U.S. Department of Homeland Security, U.S. Secret Service, and Federal Bureau of Investigation.

 Our digital forensic examiners perform services related to the collection and analysis of evidence found on digital devices.
 Their work helps agencies on investigations ranging from burglaries to capital murder.
 Our forensic examiners also provide regular assistance to other areas of the Attorney General's Office contributing to its fight against corruption, abuse of the elderly, and human trafficking.

 Our team of trained investigative professionals in Cyber Crime and throughout the Attorney General’s Office work with local, state, and federal law enforcement.
 If you have a tip regarding child exploitation, tobacco enforcement, human trafficking, election crimes, or other possible infractions, please click here to contact us.

 Director of Criminal Investigations